mkdunc/E-lens/README.md

  - The function 'evaluate_TRAK_FUNCTION' runs and evaluates the TRAK_FUNCTION for optimization.
 It defines how to run xopt optimizaiton for this function.

 ### <ins> Perform optimization (SimpleSource_XOPT_read.ipynb):  </ins> <br />
-Read in the TRAK functions for optimizaiton.
+Read in the TRAK functions for optimizaiton, reads in the evaluator, generator, and VOCS.
 Perform and visualize the optimization results.
+Report the results for each simulation performed in the optimization.